 They offer 50-cent organic fair trade coffee, a welcoming space for study, and accessible information about local activism, art events, natural food products and autonomous food systems.
 They also offer a selection of all products typically found in a health store- organic foods, supplements, cleaning products, and natural cosmetics among them.
 Their fresh produce includes greens from the Concordia Greenhouse.

-Concordia students are automatically members, but anybody can sign up for a membership for $20 and renew it annual for $15.
+Concordia students are automatically members, but anybody can sign up for a membership for $20 and renew it annually for $15.
 The membership entitles you to a 20% reduction in cost compared to non-members and is well worth the investment if you work, study, or live in the area!

 Additionally, they offer one free workshop per month on topics related to natural herbal medicine.